azazhe1/Ransomware/README.md

 >
 >By using this project, you agree to abide by all applicable laws and take full responsibility for your actions.
 The author assumes no liability for any misuse.

+## Description

+This repository is a PoC of a ransomware that encrypts `*/root*` and `*/home*` directories and exfiltrates the `*/etc/shadow*` file using the CVE-2021-3493 vulnerability.
+It encrypts the file using AES and sends the AES key to the C2 server, where it is encrypted using RSA.

+The target machine must meet the following requirements:
+- Ubuntu 20.10
+- Ubuntu 20.04 LTS
+- Ubuntu 19.04
+- Ubuntu 18.04 LTS
+- Ubuntu 16.04 LTS
+- Ubuntu 14.04 ESM

+Additionally, the Linux kernel version must be < 5.11.

+The original exploit can be found here: [CVE-2021-3493 exploit](https://github.com/briskets/CVE-2021-3493)

 ## Requirement

 ```bash